jayprophit/cs50-Python/Python Documentation.md

 print(
     *                   - pass in zero to specified number of strings object              - is the string
-    ,                   - is the seperator
+    ,                   - is the separator
-    sep=''              - seperator is how many spaces.  default value is a single blank space ,                   - is the seperator
+    sep=''              - separator is how many spaces.  default value is a single blank space ,                   - is the separator
-    end='\n'            - new line, line ending specification ,                   - is the seperator
+    end='\n'            - new line, line ending specification ,                   - is the separator
     file=sys.stdout     -
-    ,                   - is the seperator
+    ,                   - is the separator
     flush=False
 )

 Print objects to the text stream file, separated by sep and followed by end. sep, end, file, and flush, if present, must be given as keyword arguments.

-Speech Text that is visible and reable to the user is placed inside comma's ('text') or quotation marks ("text"), as python accepts both, just remember to keep consistant when using a specific se when coding, as to not break code or confuse your self or some one else who may need to eidt the code in the future
+Speech Text that is visible and readable to the user is placed inside comma's ('text') or quotation marks ("text"), as python accepts both, just remember to keep consistent when using a specific se when coding, as to not break code or confuse your self or some one else who may need to edit the code in the future

 Corner Case